-- Emphasis has been placed on mixing and testing of New England UHPCs. - Emphasized paste optimization in new UHPCs. - Test equipment and machines have been set up for fiber pullout test and direct tensile test.
+- Emphasis has been placed on investigating permeability in both conventional concrete and New England UHPCs. - Setting up test equipment and machines for compression, fiber pullout test and direct tensile test.

 Provide context as to how these activities are helping achieve the overarching goal(s) of the project...